nhagan2468/NetworkingDeviceInfoCollector/README.md

 - Location of the equipment by rack and row

 ## Overview/Requirements
-This was developed with Python 3.12.2 and the follow additional libraries are needed: telnetlib3.
+This was developed with Python 3.12.2 and the follow additional libraries are needed: telnetlib3, atlassian-python-api.
 Your mileage may vary if you are using other versions of Python.

-atlassian-python-api

 ## Usage
 `python DeviceInfoCollector.py`